pandizajner/doer/README.md

 ## How to use
 This project is created using [Creo](https://creolabs.com/) tool.

-Clone `.creoprojet` to your computer and open using [Creo.app for macOS](https://creolabs.com/download)
+Clone `.creoproject` to your computer and open using [Creo.app for macOS](https://creolabs.com/download)

 ## App
 App is available in AppStore (soon)